-- Your current pension and any future monthly contributions you make will be invested and will grow by 5% each year and that inflation will increase by 2% each year.
+- Your current pension and any future monthly contributions you make will be invested and grow by 5% each year and that inflation will increase by 2% each year.
 Please note that the investment growth rate could be higher or lower, and this could make a big difference to your eventual pot size.
 The ability to change the investment growth rate to see the impact on the projection is on its way.

 - Future monthly contributions include gross personal, gross employee and gross employer contributions and the level of these contributions will increase by 2% each year.

 - An II Investor Service Plan and II SIPP fee is charged each month.